Nirav Modi's Brother Charged in New York for Fraud Worth $1 Million in Diamonds: Report

 - FOLLOW US ON:

-Nehal Modi, brother of PNB fraud-accused jeweller Nirav Modi and wanted by the CBI in the case, has been charged in the US for fraud case worth 1 million dollar in diamonds.
+Nehal Modi, brother of PNB fraud-accused jeweller Nirav Modi and wanted by the CBI in the case, has been charged in the US for fraud case worth 1 million dollars in diamonds.

 Nehal Modi made ‘false representations’ to obtain more than $2.6 million worth of the gems from LLD Diamonds USA on favorable credit terms and consignment, and then liquidated them for his own ends, according to a statement from office of the Manhattan District Attorney.